This is a General Conference Odyssey post for October 1973, Priesthood session.

 What have you Relief Society presidents done about the “I Was A Stranger” directive we were all given Spring 2016?
 What about the invitations to teach our families about the atonement, pornography, the Sabbath Day, and any number of practices and warnings we have been given?
 As a Relief Society president, you have power to receive and act on inspiration to institute these directives for your sisters’ welfare.
 That is the power you hold in your calling and Pres.
 Lee pleaded for you to take on that leadership.

-Unfortunately, all summer church seems to be put on hold while families vacation, and every holiday weekend there is a noticeable decline in church attendance.
+Unfortunately, all summer long church seems to be put on hold while families vacation, and every holiday weekend there is a noticeable decline in church attendance.
 Many families believe that stake conference is just a day off of having to go to meetings.
-How would members of these families ever know that the answers they so desperately seek are being offered, but they’ve missed the message?
-If only they were there to receive the power that comes from hearing an important message during a conference.
+How would members of these families ever know that the answers they so desperately seek are being given during these meetings, but they’ve missed the message?
+If only they were there to receive the power that comes from hearing an inspiring talk during a conference.

 N. Eldon Tanner said, “Surely we can give one day out of seven serving the Lord who came and gave his life for us.”
 How much are we willing to offer of ourselves to the Lord?
 What if He said to us, “’Well now, just how much can I keep from giving [her]?
 How close can I figure this blessing?’”

 Pres.
 Lee told of a woman seeking a divorce from her husband.
 But after attending conference she came to him crying, “I have had the answer to every problem.
 This session has changed my life.
 I am a woman different now, because I have understanding that I never had before.
 I am going back.
 I am going to take care of my family.
 I am going to love my husband, and I am going to correct the mistakes that are in me, where I think most of the problem lies.”